gvwilson/sensibleadventures/coriandel/coriandel.md

 whatever it is sand misers say to cows but worried enough about being that far from his mother that he wasn't taking that long last step.
-All I heard was whispers about fresh water and fresher women, so I threw a couple of rocks into the pit to break its concentration and threw a rope around the calf's nceck.
+All I heard was whispers about fresh water and fresher women, so I threw a couple of rocks into the pit to break its concentration and threw a rope around the calf's neck.

 And wouldn't you know, the damn stupid thing went and kicked me in the face.
 I was an idiot for going 'round the back of him, but still, it wasn't much of a